mmdemars/bikesharing/README.md

 ## Overview
 Bike sharing in the city of New York has been a profitable venture that could be duplicated in other cities.
-This analysis has been provided as a baseline for the creation of a similiar bike-sharing business in Des Moines, with a something something something...
+This analysis has been provided as a baseline for the creation of a similiar bike-sharing business in Des Moines.

 ## Results:
 Using the visualizations you have in your Tableau Story, describe the results of each visualization underneath the image.